MichelNivard/OverICA/README.md

 ![image](https://github.com/user-attachments/assets/56be065f-bbd5-4877-9f71-ca0ba9633c56)

-We start with 1 sample of random normally distributed data vectors ($z$)  and we train a neural nettwork ( a multi layer perceptron) which in our case is just a posh and very flexible generic non-linear transformation. the neura entwork transforms $z_i$ into $s_i$.
+We start with 1 sample of random normally distributed data vectors ($z$)  and we train a neural nettwork ( a multi layer perceptron) which in our case is just a posh and very flexible generic non-linear transformation. the neural network transforms $z_i$ into $s_i$.
 Unlike **Ding et al.**, who pioneered this idea, we implement a constraint that ensures the variables $s$ are uncorrelated and standardized (constraining their covariance to an identity matrix).
 The variabes s are related to the simulated observed variables via the ICA formula:

 $$\hat{y} = As$$